 Norway started a new survey cycle in 2014 and covered the Svalbard area that year.
 In 2015 Norwegian Sea was covered as well as a NASS extension survey to a large part of the Jan Mayen area north of the Icelandic coverage.
 In 2016 a complete coverage of the Jan Mayen area was conducted.
 Seeing these surveys in context, fin whales were primarily observed west off Spitsbergen.
-Other places with some fin whale density are off northern Norway, east of Jan Mayen and north of Iceland towards the Denmark Strait (Fig. 2).
+Other places with some fin whale density are off northern Norway, east of Jan Mayen and north of Iceland towards the Denmark Strait (see Annex 3, Fig. 4, page 223).
 No estimate based on these data was available.